Xiaoxianyue/Xiaoxianyue.github.io/src/zh/Computer_Vision/conclude.md

 - Extract Local Features. use SIFT.
     - Scale-space extrema detection.
 Build a Gaussian Pyramid to detect keypoints which are scale-invariant.
     - Keypoints localization.
 Locate the keypoints and remove unstable one.
     - Orientation assignment.
-Assign 1 or more dominant orintations for each keypoint region.
+Assign 1 or more dominant orientations for each keypoint region.
     - Keypoint descriptors.
 Use local ==image== grandients and rotation to describe ==each keypoint region==
 - Clustering local feature.
     - Quantize local features using visual vocabulary.
 Use k-clustering: compute the minimum sum of squared ==Euclidean== distance between a local feature and it nearest clustering center.